 Things to do in New York for First Timers

 As with all major cities, visiting New York City for the first time can be overwhelming and with massive skyscrapers looming over the city streets, it is hard at first to get your bearings and know where to start.
 For your first visit to New York, you really do want to see all the main attractions and see as much as you can during a short break.
 For this reason, I cannot recommend the city bus tours enough, particularly the NYC Gray Line tours (with the red buses) as they have reps to guide you through the city located on every block.
 We had purchased our tickets for the Freestyle loop on Travel Republic before we arrived, though the prices appeared to be the same with the reps selling on the street.
 The three-day Freestyle Loop included: The Uptown Loop (Fifth Avenue, Central Park, Times Square, John Lennon memorial & museum stops), The Brooklyn Loop (including Yankee Stadium), The Downtown Loop (Greenwich Village, Soho, Chinatown, Little Italy & The Statue of Liberty), The Night Tour and entry into three attractions (we chose The Empire State Building, Top of the Rock and The Statue of Liberty) for approximately £67 per person.
-These tours offered us the perfect welcome to NYC and we quickly learned that many of these attractions were within walking distance of our hotel, which made the rest of our New York Itinerary less stressful as we were able to find other things to do with ease.
+These tours offered us the perfect welcome to NYC and we quickly learned that many of these attractions were within walking distance of our hotel, which made the rest of our New York Itinerary less stressful as we were able to find other things to do in NYC with ease.

 The attractions can get busy and to avoid the queues and waiting times I would recommend visiting early in the morning or late at night.
 We chose to visit The Empire State Building in the morning to get some snaps of the hustle and bustle of a morning in Manhattan.